 Perhaps you’ve seen celebrities who endorse beauty products or clothes.
 This is how influencer marketing works.
 If you sell solar equipment, you can benefit from influencer marketing as well.
 For example, you may find influencers who create content about sustainable remodeling.
 Their followers will certainly appreciate an opportunity to connect with trusted installers who can answer their questions and provide useful information on choosing the right product.

 According to research, as much as 60% of businesses that use SEO strategies also invest in PPC advertising.
 Organic search is important, but you should also use other opportunities to attract customers.
 When people search for something, they see paid search results at the top, and if your website appears there, you can boost your traffic and get more leads.

 Create effective calls-to-action (CTAs)

-Include CTAs on your landing page, and experiment with different CTA types.
-For example, you may ask your visitors to submit their contact information, subscribe to your emails, sign up, add products to cart, or learn more about them.
+Include CTAs on your landing page and experiment with different CTA types.
+For example, you may ask your visitors to submit their contact information, subscribe to your email list, sign up for a membership, add products to cart, or learn more about them.

-The solar business is on the rise but it’s also quite competitive so companies need to put a lot of effort into getting high-quality leads.
-We recommend that you research your target audience and plan the marketing funnel so that you can provide the right marketing content at the right time.
-Some people are almost ready to buy their new solar equipment so you should explain why your company is a better choice than your competitors.
+The solar business is on the rise, but it’s also quite competitive, so companies need to put a lot of effort into getting high-quality leads.
+We recommend researching your target audience and planning a marketing funnel so you can provide the right marketing content at the right time.
+Some people are almost ready to buy their new solar equipment, so you should explain why your company is a better choice than your competitors.

 The Editorial Team at SolarFeeds is made up of knowledgeable solar industry insiders and experts who have a passion to share valuable, helpful and educational information.
 Aiming at becoming the best place to learn solar, the publication partners with industry thought leaders, journalists and influencers.
 If you want to publish your articles on SolarFeeds Magazine, click here.